Russian forces in Donbas push Ukraine troops to the limit | bne IntelliNews

 Meanwhile, the Russian offensive on Bakhmut itself grinds on.

 The advance has made other Ukrainian positions untenable.
-On May 25, Ukrainian forces pulled out of the town of Svitlodarsk, which until then constituted the southeastern anchor of their foothold on Donbas.
+On May 25, Ukrainian forces pulled out of the town of Svitlodarsk, which until then constituted the south-eastern anchor of their foothold in Donbas.

-Further up the road, about 15 kilometres southeast of Bakhmut, a company of Ukrainian Territorial Defence fighters were taking positions along the side of the road.
+Further up the road, about 15 km southeast of Bakhmut, a company of Ukrainian Territorial Defence fighters were taking positions along the side of the road.

 “We couldn’t hold them there [anymore],” says Yuri, 58, the unit’s commander.
 “Our guys had to pull back.”
 Yuri and his unit were not in Svitlodarsk themselves, but witnessed the withdrawal.